 Complete customization of the dashboard on any mobile device to fit the demands of the fleet, Geofencing, and roadside help are some of the additional capabilities of its GPS-enabled FMS services.

-Fleet managers have access to driving behaviors through their GPS device, which aids in delivering essential training to their personnel to maintain the safety of their drivers, cars, and assets.
+Fleet managers have access to driving behaviors through their GPS devices, which aids in delivering essential training to their personnel to maintain the safety of their drivers, cars, and assets.
 As an add-on service, Verizon Connect also offers many AI-powered functions such as maintenance scheduling and route optimization.

 The Teletrac Navman GPS fleet tracking solution’s USP is accurate data and useful reporting.
 Teletrac Navman provides a wide range of Cloud-based GPS services to clients in the United States, Mexico, Canada, the United Kingdom, Australia, and New Zealand.